7 Jan 2012

 I found this book gripping at first.
 The writing in the early chapters is fast-paced and terse, piling on the stress for both Rose and Lawrence, switching viewpoints every few pages and leaving me wanting to find out what was going to happen next.
 There were plenty of hints which drew me into the story, making me intrigued to know what had happened to make each of them who they were.

 Unfortunately, the middle section of the book is, to my mind, far too long.
-I lost track of how many days Rose and Lawrence spent in an old chapel, eating tuna and crackers, melting snow for tea.
+I lost track of how many days Rose and Lawrence spend in an old chapel, eating tuna and crackers, melting snow for tea.
 Their gradual friendship and inevitable attraction works well, as does the gradual unfolding of their personal histories until the dramatic denouement I had been expecting.
 But there is also a vast amount of reported thoughts and anxieties from each of them, sometimes repeated, which slows the story almost to a standstill.

 However, the ending picks up the pace again, and is, thankfully, quite satisfying.
 I found it almost impossible to put down in the last few pages, a contrast to the middle section where I found myself drifting off all too easily.